frezazadeh/Recommender-system/README.md

 The goal of this project is to develop a machine learning model that recommends movies to users based on their past viewing history and preferences.
 Using the MovieLens dataset, the system aims to provide personalized movie recommendations through a machine learning model integrated into a REST API.

+Graph Neural Networks (GNNs) are used to process the graph-structured data where nodes represent entities (e.g., users and movies), and edges represent interactions (e.g., ratings).
+In my code, GNNs are the backbone of the recommendation model.

+Bayesian Personalized Ranking (BPR) optimizes the recommendation model by learning to rank observed (positive) user-movie interactions higher than unobserved (negative) ones.

 ---

 ## Project Structure